deepmark/c2pa-soft-binding-stack/README.md

 - `src/plugins/watermark/vigil-128` — algorithm unit tests + FastAPI
   TestClient over `/info`, `/health`, `/embed`, `/detect`.

-Total: 39 tests, no external services, all pass on a fresh checkout once `credentials/` is populated.
+All suites run with no external services (Mongo / plugin containers / resolution-api are stubbed or use in-memory repos).
+Pass on a fresh checkout once `credentials/` is populated.

 ## Adding a new plugin

 1. Create `src/plugins/<watermark|fingerprint>/<name>/{app.py,requirements.txt,Dockerfile}`.
    Mirror `src/plugins/watermark/vigil-128/` for the shape — watermark plugins expose `/info`, `/embed`, `/detect`, `/health`; fingerprint plugins expose `/info`, `/compute`, `/health`.
-All endpoints take raw audio bytes in the request body and return either bytes (with `X-Binding-Value` header) or JSON.
+The binary endpoints (`/embed`, `/detect`, `/compute`) take raw asset bytes in the request body with `Content-Type: application/octet-stream` plus an `X-Media-Type: <real mime>` header. `/embed` additionally requires `X-Binding-Value` (the API-minted value the plugin must embed) and echoes it on the response; `/detect` and `/compute` return JSON.
 2. Register the plugin in `plugins.yaml`.
 3. Add a service block to `docker-compose.yml` with a hostname matching the YAML `url`.
 4. Restart with `docker compose up -d --build`.

-ingestion-api will resolve the new alg from the catalog at request time;
-resolution-api will surface it on the next call to `/services/supportedAlgorithms` (no restart needed — the YAML is reread per request).
+resolution-api will surface the new alg on the next call to `/services/supportedAlgorithms` without a restart — it re-reads `plugins.yaml` per request. ingestion-api loads the catalog **once at startup** and threads it through DI, so it needs the restart triggered by step 4 above before the new alg is routable.

 ## Configuration reference